History of Hungary: Hunyadi era

 The last strong Hungarian king was Matthias Corvinus (r.
 1458–90), the son of John Hunyadi.
 His accession represented the first time in the history of the medieval Hungarian kingdom that a member of the nobility without dynastic ancestry mounted the royal throne.
-Although very prominent in the governing of the kingdom of Hungary, Matthias's father John Hunyadi was never crowned king.
+Although very prominent in the governing of the kingdom of Hungary, Matthias's father, John Hunyadi, was never crowned king.
 Matthias was a true Renaissance prince: a successful military leader and administrator, a linguist, an astrologer, and a patron of the arts and learning.
 Although he regularly convened the Diet and expanded the lesser nobles' powers in the counties, he exercised absolute rule over Hungary by means of a huge secular bureaucracy.

-Matthias set out to build a realm that would expand to the south and northwest, while implementing internal reforms.
+King Matthias set out to build a realm that would expand to the south and northwest, while implementing internal reforms.
 The serfs considered Matthias a just ruler, because he protected them from abuses by the magnates.
 Like his father, Matthias desired to strengthen the kingdom of Hungary to the point where it could become the foremost regional power, indeed strong enough to push back the Ottoman Empire; towards that end he deemed it necessary to conquer large parts of the Holy Roman Empire.

-King Matthias' standing professional mercenary army was called the Black Army of Hungary (Fekete sereg).
+King Matthias' standing professional mercenary army was called the Black Army of Hungary.
 Matthias recognized the importance and key role of early firearms in the infantry, which greatly contributed to his victories.
 Every fourth soldier in the Black Army had an arquebus, which was an unusual ratio at the time.
 In the great Viennese military parade in 1485, the Black Army consisted of 20,000 horsemen and 8,000 infantry.
 The Black Army was larger than the army of King Louis XI of France, the only other existing permanent professional European army in the era.
-The Hungarian army destroyed the three times bigger attacking Ottoman and Wallachian troops at the Battle of Breadfield in Transylvania in 1479.
+Despite being a third of their size, the Hungarian army destroyed the attacking Ottoman and Wallachian troops at the Battle of Breadfield in Transylvania in 1479.
 The battle was the most significant victory for the Hungarians against the raiding Ottomans, and as a result, the Ottomans did not attack southern Hungary or Transylvania for many years thereafter.
-The Black Army recaptured Otranto in Italy from the Ottoman Empire in 1481 and it secured a series of victories in the Bohemian–Hungarian War of 1468–78 by conquering parts of Bohemia, as well as parts of Austria, including Vienna in 1485 in the Austrian–Hungarian War of 1477–1488.
+The Black Army recaptured Otranto in Italy from the Ottoman Empire in 1481, and it secured a series of victories in the Bohemian–Hungarian War of 1468–78 by conquering parts of Bohemia, as well as parts of Austria, including Vienna in 1485 in the Austrian–Hungarian War of 1477–1488.

-Matthias's library, the Bibliotheca Corviniana, was Europe's greatest collection of historical chronicles and works of philosophy and science in the 15th century, and second in size only to the Vatican Library.
+King Matthias's library, the Bibliotheca Corviniana, was Europe's greatest collection of historical chronicles and works of philosophy and science in the 15th century, second in size only to the Vatican Library.
 The library, which was destroyed in 1526 after Hungarian forces at Mohács were defeated by the Ottomans, is registered as a UNESCO Memory of the World site.
 Matthias died in 1490 without a legal successor, engendering a serious political crisis in the Hungarian kingdom.